Alistair1231/NL-Video-Overview/README.md

+# Northernlion Channel Scraper / Playlist Generator
+This is a collection of commands / documentation to scrape the Northernlion channel for videos and generate playlists for specific games.

+This also contains the scraped data for anyone to access and save people from the need to scrape over 20k videos before starting to use it.

+It is set up in a way that should make it easy to update the data when new videos are uploaded.

 ## Getting started
 To use this, install jq and yt-dlp e.g. using `scoop` on windows, `brew` on mac and `nix` on linux.